Spectral convergence of probability densities for forward problems in uncertainty quantification: Main results

-That the convergence constants depend on high-regularity Sobolev norm is emblematic of global methods in general, and spectral methods in particular: To approximate a function with high derivatives well, i.e., in the asymptotically guaranteed rate, one has to ``wait'' for very high resolution.
+That the convergence constants depend on high-regularity Sobolev norm is emblematic of global methods in general, and spectral methods in particular: To approximate a function with high derivatives well, i.e., in the asymptotically guaranteed rate, one has to to use a gPC polynomial of a relatively high order.
 This high threshold resolution is often embodied in the constants of the upper bound.
 Here one draws a distinction between the spline-based surrogate proposed in \cite{sagiv2020uq} and the spectral methods: splines guarantee polynomial convergence with low-sensitivity to high-derivatives.
 Global polynomial methods, such as gPC, can provide exponential accuracy if $f$ is very smooth in comparison to the sampling resolution.
 Another way in which even Theorem \ref{thm:main_1d} depends on high-order Sobolev norms, is that it requires that $f$ is {\em at least} in $H^6$.
 This is a technical requirement that is needed to guarantee that $\|f\|_{C^2}$ does not grow with $n$, see Lemma \ref{lem:c2}.
 Simulations seem to suggest that this is not a sharp requirement, see Sec.\ \ref{sec:numerics}.

-As noted, Theorem \ref{thm:main_1d} allows for $f'$ to vanish, which makes it highly more applicable.
-Indeed, in a forward UQ problem where $f$ is derived from e.g., a PDE, it is rarely possible to verify a-priori that $f'$ never vanishes.
-The method we use in the proof here could also be applied to $C^m(\Omega)$ approximation methods in one dimension, like splines, thus improving the results in \cite{sagiv2020uq}.
-It is an interesting open question whether the demand $|\nabla f |> \kappa_f >0$ could be relaxed in higher dimensions as well.